AIBendereL/VGG16_Mnist_Digits_classifier/Models/README.md

 This is the weights you will get after training your model.

-Therefore, after getting the VGG16 pre-trained weights, you can run the traing script digits_classifier_train.py to generate this trained weights.
+Therefore, after getting the VGG16 pre-trained weights, you can run the train script digits_classifier_train.py to generate this trained weights.